Robert Lewis (jockey): Career

 Lewis' third Melbourne Cup win was in the 1919 Melbourne Cup on the stallion Artilleryman.
 In winning the 1919 Melbourne Cup, lewis set a new race record time of 3 minutes 24.5 seconds.
 He secured victory by at least six lengths ahead of Richmond Main.
 Lewis in the following years would see a decreases in his racing wins but would maintain consistent placings through the 1920s and early 1930s.
+Lewis placed second in the 1924 Melbourne Cup on Stand By.
 In 1926 lewis won the Caulfield Cup on Manfred but did not race in the 1926 Melbourne Cup.
 In 1927 Lewis placed first in both the 1927 Victoria Derby and 1927 Melbourne Cup on Trivalve.
 His four Melbourne Cup wins constitute a record that has only been equalled by Harry White, but never bettered.

 In the 1929 Melbourne Cup Lewis rode the favourite Phar Lap after jockey Jim Pike was unable to get below the weight limit of 7st 6lbs (47 kg), where he was expected to achieve his fifth Cup.
 Phar Lap was the shortest priced Cup favourite ever, at the time, due to his recent back to back wins in the Australian Derby and Victoria Derby in record times.
 The three-year-old refused to settle under Bobby Lewis and only ran third behind fellow Night Raid-sired horse, Nightmarch.
 Punters lost an estimated 1 million pounds as a result and it was suggested that Lewis conspired with his friend and punter Eric Connolly to lose on purpose.